Digestive Health Institute

 FAQs: Femoral Hernia Symptoms

-1️ What are the early symptoms of a femoral hernia?
+What are the early signs of a femoral hernia?

-3️ What are the 5 warning signs of a hernia?
+What are the dangers of a femoral hernia?